 - Avoid a super-sized splurge.
 Just like at home, some restaurants serve huge portions.
 Ask your server if an entree is enough for two people (and split it with someone if it does), ask for half an order or opt for an appetizer instead.
 And unless you have a mini-fridge where you're staying, pass on the doggie bag.

 - Trust your food instincts.
 Eating like a local can be yummy, but not if you're worried about food that could make you sick.
 If that's the case, avoid foods from street vendors, and eat food that's been well cooked and served hot.
 And opt for fruits and veggies that can be peeled.

 - Wake up to fancy coffee drinks.
 Waiting for a connecting flight or showing up at a trade show with a coffee in your hand is normal.
 But those large fancy coffees made with syrups can pack more than 500 calories!
 (Think of them as dessert in a cup.)
 Instead, order a regular or decaf coffee, cappuccino or latte made with lower-fat milk.

 - Go easy on alcohol.
 Of course, you're expected to cut loose on vacation but go easy on alcohol.
 That's because it can increase your appetite, make it way too easy to overeat and, gram for gram, an alcoholic beverage has about as many calories as fat.
 Look at it this way: Those healthy gains (or losses) you made before vacation can be undone with a few too many drinks, too often.

 - Smart machine munchies.
 Whether you're at the airport, bus terminal, train station, convention centre or business complex, there's bound to be a vending machine.
-When the munchies hit and you don't have any snacks with you, think before inserting your money: Nuts, seeds, fruit, vegetable juice, sandwiches or wraps on whole wheat bread or buns, ideally with one spread (like mayo or margarine, but not both) are good options.
+When the munchies hit and you don't have any snacks with you, think before inserting your money: Nuts, seeds, fruit, vegetable juice, sandwiches or wraps on whole wheat bread or buns, with ketchup, relish, mustard or salsa rather than creamy sauces are good options.